Kirsten Dunst

 BirthdayApr 30, 1982

 BiographyKirsten Caroline Dunst ( KEER-stən; born April 30, 1982) is an American actress.
-She made her acting debut in the anthology film New York Stories (1989) and has since starred in several film and television productions.
+She made her acting debut in the anthology film New York Stories (1989) and has since starred in many film and television productions.
 She has received several awards including nominations for an Academy Award, a Primetime Emmy Award, and four Golden Globe Awards.

 Dunst first gained recognition for her role as child vampire Claudia in the horror film Interview with the Vampire (1994), which earned her a Golden Globe nomination for Best Supporting Actress.
 She also had roles in her youth in Little Women (1994) and Jumanji (1995).
-Dunst transitioned to leading roles in teen films of 1999, the satires Dick and Drop Dead Gorgeous and Sofia Coppola’s drama The Virgin Suicides.
+Dunst moved into leading roles in teen films of 1999, the satires Dick and Drop Dead Gorgeous, as well as the drama The Virgin Suicides, the first of her collaborations with filmmaker Sofia Coppola.
 After the leading role in the cheerleading film Bring It On (2000), she gained wider attention for her role as Mary Jane Watson in Sam Raimi's Spider-Man trilogy (2002–2007).
 Her career progressed with a supporting role in Eternal Sunshine of the Spotless Mind (2004), followed by a lead role in Cameron Crowe's tragicomedy Elizabethtown (2005), and as Marie Antoinette in Coppola's Marie Antoinette (2006).

 Biography from the Wikipedia article Kirsten Dunst.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.